secretstartups/handbook/support/workflows/account_verification.html.md

 ## Large Customers

 For customers who are large enough to have an account management project, a different workflow can be configured for them that will allow Support to more easily disable 2FA for any of their users that require it.
-Before this process can be used, a GitLab team member from either Customer Success or Sales must perform a few setup steps.
+Before this process can be used, a GitLab team member from either Customer Success or Sales must perform a few setup steps (described below).
 If a customer requests this workflow, please refer them to either of those individuals.

 ### Setup (For CS & Sales)